jgeiger/newsblurry/README.md

 ### Return all unread stories for account
     unread_stories = agent.unread_stories

-`Agent.unread_stories` can also take a boolean argument which determines whether the story_content should be fetched.
+By default, `Agent.unread_stories` does not fetch the story content.
+However, you can provide a boolean argument to determine whether the story_content should be fetched.
+To fetch the story content as well, simply pass `true` to `unread_stories`.

     unread_stories = agent.unread_stories(true)